Realitylion/CRUDman/README.md

 ## Features

-Add new items
-View existing items
-Edit existing items
-Delete existing items
+Create a stickman with a name and colour of your choice Read a list of all stickmen that have been created Update any stickman that exists on the database
+Delete any stickman (please do not delete others' creations)

 ## Usage
-To add a new item, click on the "Add Item" button and enter the item details in the form.
-Click "Save" to add the item to the list.
+To create a new stickman, click on the "Create Character" button in the home screen and enter the name and colour of your choice.
+Click "Create this Character" to add the stickman to the list.

-To view existing items, simply scroll down the page.
+To view existing characters, simply scroll down the page.
 Each item will be displayed with its details.

-To edit an existing item, click on the "Edit" button next to the item you wish to update.
-Make the necessary changes in the form and click "Save" to update the item.
+To edit an existing item, click on the "Edit" icon next to the character you wish to update.
+Make the necessary changes in the form and click "Update Character" to update the character.

-To delete an existing item, click on the "Delete" button next to the item you wish to remove.
+To delete an existing character, click on the "Delete" icon next to the character you wish to remove.

 ## Technologies Used
 * React.js